Fudge Topped Brownies

 - 1 can (14 oz.) sweetened condensed milk

-- Preheat oven to 350°.
+- Preheat the oven to 350°.
 Line 9 x 13 pan with nonstick foil and set aside.

-- Bake 40 minutes or until brownies begin to pull away from sides of pan.
-When brownies are almost finished baking, combine chocolate chips with sweetened condensed milk in a saucepan and heat till chocolate melts.
-Add the 1½ teaspoons vanilla.
+- When brownies are almost finished baking, combine chocolate chips with sweetened condensed milk in a saucepan and heat till the chocolate melts.

 - Mix in the 1 ½ teaspoons vanilla.